oriel-github/Machine-Learning-Classifications/README.md

 - Gradient-Boosted Decision Trees

 ### Evaluation Metric
-Once we trained the models, we use scikit-learn's GridSearchCV Validator to optimize model parameters based on roc-auc Basically 2 optimizations are to be done:
+Once we trained the models, we use scikit-learn's GridSearchCV Validator to optimize model parameters based on roc-auc\n Basically 2 optimizations are to be done:\n
 - The GridSearchCV().best_estimator_ attribute finds estimator's best parameters vis a vis roc-auc
-- We define a find_best_model() method to select the best of the best, best estimator among the estimator 'finalists' We use this model to predict the training dataset
+- We define a find_best_model() method to select the best of the best, best estimator among the estimator 'finalists'\n We use this model to predict the training dataset